Briefgarde/TP-Convolution/rapport.md

 8. Upper triangular matrix
    1. An upper triangular matrix is a matrixe where the element below the diagonal (when $n>m$) are all 0.
    2. The diagonal itself can be any number.
+   3. The above part can be any number as well.
 9. Lower triangular matrix
     1. A lower triangular matrix is a matrixe where the element above (when $n<m$) the diagonal are all 0.
+    2. The elements in the diagonal and below can be any number

 ### Part 3 : Some matrix Operations